mjamesharmon/mjamesharmon/README.md

 # Welcome
-My name is Mykael and I started coding when I was around 10 years old and I'm still not bored with it.
+I started coding when I was around 10 years old and I'm still not bored with it.
 Most importantly, be sure to check back to see if "Last Christmas!" is topping the charts somewhere around the world.

 ---
 ## What does the [Wham Watchdog](https://mjamesharmon.github.io/wham-watchdog) report today: